Schirrms/iTop-Generic-Connection/README.md

 This extension is an evolution of the now discontinued iTop-generic-comm-interface

+## State

+Technically, this extension is still in beta.
+In fact, the subject was much bigger than I tought, and I may have missed some points.
+So, it's too early to put it in a real production, but I don't think that some big changes are to come. specifically, I think the Database Schema is OK now and should not have 'destructive changes'.

+But I'm really interested knowing your opinion about this extension, and don't hesitate to put your comments on this forum.

 # Goal

 Itop come with a network interface really IP oriented.
 If you add the datacenter module, then you'll also have a SAN interface type.